deeppavlov/tdl2/README.md

 ## Grading:

-This course will contain N labs and M theoretical assignments.
+This course will contain 1 lab and >=1 theoretical assignments.
 There also will be an oral exam (in the form of interview) at the end of the course.

 Let p_{hw} = "your points for homeworks" / "total possible points for homeworks (excluding extra points)".
 Define p_{exam} analogously.